 1. Contact the Admissions Office to set up a campus tour.

-2. Complete and submit an Application for Admission.
+2. Complete and submit an Application for Admission along with the application fee.

 3. Contact the Admissions Office to set-up a date for your student to shadow.
 Shadows are usually reserved for students entering grades 6-12, but accommodations for younger students can be made upon request.

 4. Contact the Admissions Office to set-up an entrance test for students entering grades K4-12.
-(Testing can be done on a student’s tour or shadow date with Admissions Office permission.)
+Testing can be done on a student’s tour or shadow date if scheduled with the Admissions Office.

 5. Turn in required documents to Admissions Office before testing.